C++ Memory Management

 5.3 Quick Decision Guide

 1. Class doesn't own anything → Rule of Zero.
-Don't write any of the five.
+None of the 5.

-2. Class owns a single resource you can wrap in a smart pointer or container → Rule of Zero.
-Use the wrapper (unique_ptr, vector, …).
+2. Class owns single resource wrappable in smart pointer/container → Rule of Zero.
+Use wrapper.

-3. Class wraps a raw, non-RAII resource (C handle, hardware, custom protocol) → Rule of Five.
-Write all five carefully, mark moves noexcept.
+3. Raw non-RAII resource (C handle, hardware, custom protocol) → Rule of Five.
+All 5, moves noexcept.

-5. Class is non-copyable and non-movable (e.g., std::mutex, types pinning to a memory address) → =delete both copy and move; default the destructor.
+5. Non-copyable + non-movable (std::mutex, types pinned to memory) → =delete both copy + move; default dtor.

 6. Polymorphic Allocators (PMR)

-std::pmr (C++17, <memory_resource>) is a unified allocator framework that lets containers select an allocation strategy at runtime instead of at compile time.
+• std::pmr (C++17, <memory_resource>) — unified allocator framework.
+Containers select allocation strategy at runtime, not compile time.

 6.1 Mental Model: Allocator = Handle, Resource = Behavior

-1. std::pmr::polymorphic_allocator<T> is an STL-compatible allocator that forwards every allocation to a runtime-selected std::pmr::memory_resource.
+1. std::pmr::polymorphic_allocator<T> — STL-compatible allocator that forwards every allocation to a runtime-selected std::pmr::memory_resource.

-2. The resource provides the actual allocation strategy (pooling, monotonic, tracking, limits, etc.).
+2. Resource = actual allocation strategy (pooling, monotonic, tracking, limits).

 #include <memory_resource>